Fitness Bars Should Be Part of Your Home Gym

 - Be sure to practice this breathing technique until you have perfected it; it is very important to ensure you use the breath to be able to fully commit and use your full strength when pressing the bar

 - You need to stand much closer to the bar than you would expect.
-Aim to have your feet positioned under the bar so that the centre of your foot is directly underneath it
+Aim to have your feet positioned under the bar so that the center of your foot is directly underneath it

 - Without bending at the knees or letting your hips drop, grip onto the bar at roughly the same width as your feet (or slightly wider)